iantal/AndroidPermissions/README.md

-# Android Reversing and Analysis Tool
+# Android Reversing and Analysis Tool - AndroART

 ## Specifications:
 Project will be mainly written in Python.